CloudLabs-MOC/AI-102-AIEngineer/Instructions/16-video-indexer.md

 First, you'll need to sign into the Video Analyzer portal and upload a video.

-> **Tip**: If the Video Analyzer page is slow to load in the hosted lab environment, use your locally installed browser.
+> **Tip:** If the Video Analyzer page is slow to load in the hosted lab environment, use your locally installed browser.
 You can switch back to the hosted VM for the later tasks.

 1. In your browser, open the Video Analyzer portal at `https://www.videoindexer.ai`.